Trekking Poles: Do They Work?

 • My legs don’t get as tired.

-• When hiking in the rain, or icy wind, my hands don’t get cold, because my arms are working and circulating blood.
+• When hiking in the rain or icy wind, my hands don’t get cold because my arms are moving and circulating blood.

-• Every now and then I have missed a step, or slipped on a rock, and instinctively I stuck out my trekking pole and recovered my balance.
+• Every now and then I’ve missed a step or slipped on a rock, and instinctively stuck out my trekking pole to recover my balance.

 • Crossing rivers is much easier with the added stability of trekking poles.

 If you’re still not sure about trekking poles, borrow a pair from a friend and use them on a multi-day hike.
-Once you’ve gotten used to them, stop using them.
-You will feel the difference immediately.
+Once you’ve gotten used to them, stop using them — you’ll feel the difference immediately.

 Trekking poles are fabulous!